Additional Installation Information

 Note

-Do not execute the command service sshd PubkeyAuthentication if you have not included the public key in the ZTP configuration image file before installation.
-This disables password-based authentication and Cisco ISE will expect you to login using a private key.
-If you do run into this issue, you need to use the console port to login into Cisco ISE and revert the configuration.
+Do not execute the command service sshd PubkeyAuthentication unless you have included the public key in the ZTP configuration image file before installation.
+This disables password-based authentication, requiring you to log in using a private key.
+If you encounter this issue, use the console port to log in to Cisco ISE and revert the configuration.

 Procedure